 If you got knocked out by punches, then you need to develop a game plan to improve your Boxing.
 Boxing sparring is a good way to get more comfortable dealing with a good puncher.
 If you don’t have any good Boxers at your current gym, look for local Boxing gyms and put in some work on your hands.

 The goal here is to create a plan to improve upon each major area of your game that you identified in the previous step.
-By creating a game plan for success, you will be better prepared to face your next opponent.
+By setting up a game plan for success, you will be better prepared to face your next opponent.

 Get Your Coach to Help You